snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

-peer partition is desirable since it utilizes all processors for computation; however, it requires either the use of sophisticated mechanisms for distributed scheduling or a problem for which static scheduling of concurrent work performs well (see *Scheduling* below).
+peer partition is desirable since it utilizes all processors for computation; however, it requires either the use of sophisticated mechanisms for distributed scheduling or a problem for which static scheduling of concurrent work performs well (see :ref:`Scheduling <parallel:SLP:message:sched>` below).
 If neither of these characteristics is present, then use of the dedicated master partition supports a dynamic scheduling which assures that server idleness is minimized.